Value/View and Device Execution Model

 • pair-related storage reallocation after connectivity changes;

-• destruction of scratch owners.
+• destruction of scratch host objects.

 Relationship to the Other Design Docs